guardian/source/docs/rfcs/header-component-api.md

 -   The support buttons / thank you message is delivered by Automat
     -   What is the state of Automat?
 Will it continue to be maintained, or should we take the opportunity to simplify?
+    -   Currently in support-dotcom-components.
+Should the component code live in Source?
 -   Client side rendered consumers will have to ship multiple logos, or they would have to lazy load the correct SVG
 -   How much can we hardcode?
     -   Logos